 Key Facts about Pallas's Cats

-~ Low set ears that assist with camouflage ~
+~ Low set ears help with camouflage ~

-~ Pupils contract to circles and not slits ~
+~ Pupils contract to circles, not slits ~

 Pallas's Cat (Otocolobus manul) Classification